-Dalhousie University dates back to 1818, when the ninth earl of Dalhousie, then the lieutenant-governor of Nova Scotia, used funds collected during the War of 1812 to open a college that could be attended by any person from any class.
-Today it is the largest university in Atlantic Canada.
-“Dalhousie’s students and faculty make a lasting impact in their fields of study, communities and on the world around them,” says president Richard Florizone.
-The main campus is located in the heart of Halifax’s historic South End; two downtown campuses are adjacent to Spring Garden Road, close to pubs, cafés, restaurants and a new city library.
+The main campus is located in the heart of Halifax’s historic South End; two other downtown campuses are adjacent to Spring Garden Road, close to pubs, cafés and restaurants.
 A campus in Truro, N.S.—about an hour from Halifax—is home to the only agriculture program in Atlantic Canada.
-Halifax gets about 120 days of fog each year, but the main campus, which combines vine-covered stone buildings with contemporary architecture, is warm and welcoming.
-Authors Lucy Maud Montgomery and Hugh MacLennan graduated from Dal, as did Canadian politicians Megan Leslie, Peter MacKay and Elizabeth May.
+Halifax gets a significant amount of fog throughout the year, but the main campus, which combines historic stone buildings with contemporary architecture, is warm and welcoming.

 • Applied Computer Science: In this program, which connects technology with business, students learn the basics of complex technologies while developing skills in problem-solving, communications and management.
 Co-op opportunities are included.